 That same year, the National Museum of Americans in Wartime was chartered as a 501(c)(3) not-for-profit organization (initially named the National Museum of Military History) under the leadership of a Board of Trustees.
 A National Advisory Board and Steering Committee were created in 2006-2007, and Museum staff members were hired shortly after.
 For a full list of the Museum’s leadership, click here. http://nmaw.wpengine.com/leadership/leadership-team/

-Start-up funding for the Museum was obtained between 2004 and 2007 from public sources and private donors as well as additional assets which will be available to the Museum.
-Moreover, in the spring of 2010, an official venue was secured when the Hylton Family of Prince William County donated an exceptional 70-acre site to the Museum.
+In the spring of 2010, an official venue was secured when the Hylton Family of Prince William County donated an exceptional 70-acre site to the Museum.
 With the guidance of its leadership and support of its community partners, the Museum’s founding campaign is well underway to raise the remaining funds and make this vision a reality.

 Today, the Museum operates as the Americans in Wartime Museum, a vibrant name that reflects the Museum’s mission and vision to honor Americans who served their nation in times of war.